po1sigala/live/01-Class-Content/09-NodeJS/02-Homework/README.md

 * Functional, deployed application.

 * GitHub repository with a unique name and a README describing project.

-* The generated README includes a bio image from the user's GitHub profile.

-* The generated README includes the user's email.

 * The generated README includes the following sections:
   * Title